Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Some people don't mind these insect that much.
 As with other bees, they are beneficial as pollinators of flowers.
 However, other people are not as happy to have carpenter bees around and seek ways to eliminate them.

 There are several such products available on the market for this problem.
-The best are non repellent products such as carbaryl (Sevin) dust and boric acid dust.
-We sell Apicide, a carbaryl dust product and Whitmire Perma-Dust (aerosol boric acid dust) for those wishing to treat the problem.
-Either of the two products may be applied into the entrance of an active carpenter bee galleries.
+The best are non repellent products such as carbaryl (Sevin) dust.
+We sell Apicide, a carbaryl dust product for those wishing to treat the problem.
+This product may be applied into the entrance of active carpenter bee galleries.
 Only a small amount is needed for each gallery opening.
-The Boric Turbo product is recommended for vertical openings since it will adhere to those areas rather than falling down as the Apicide might do in such situations.

-For overall control around a structure, commercial applicators are best equipped to apply insecticides as liquids in a wettable powder formulation (a powder that suspends in water) that will repel and kill carpenter bees.
-The active ingredient, cypermethrin, is sold under the Demon WP and Cynoff WP trade names.
-This type of application is helpful where there are a lot of Carpenter Bees hovering around and targeting individual gallery opening is not practical.
-We do not offer these restricted use products products for sale to the general public.
+For overall control around a structure, commercial applicators are best equipped to apply insecticides that will repel and kill carpenter bees.
+There are a couple of active ingredient, cypermethrin and lambda-cyhalothrin, which are sold as Demon Max, Cynoff EC, Demand CS and other trade names.
+These products are applied to exposed wood areas such as along soffits, under gutters or other vulnerable areas.
+This type of application is helpful where there are a lot of Carpenter Bees hovering around and the targeting of individual gallery openings is not practical.
+These products are restricted items which we do not offer for sale to the general public.
+We recommend that they be applied by a commercial pest control/pest management professional.

-Another options is to apply a repellant called Outlast NBS-30 which contains several plant oils that naturally repel carpenter bees.
-The product can be mixed with water (works for about a week) but for best results mix it into paint or stain (works for two years or longer).
+Another options is to apply a repellant called Outlast NBS-30 (non-restricted) which contains several plant oils that naturally repel carpenter bees.
+The product can be mixed with water for short term control, but for best results, it should be mixed it into paint, stain or sealant (e.g. Thompson's Water Seal®).
+When applied as directed, this product will repel insects such as Carpenter Bees for for two years or longer.
 Outlast NBS-30 should be applied to all vulnerable areas to prevent damage to the wood.
-Targeting those areas where insects return year after year may be a good control strategy.
+Targeting the areas where insects return year after year may be a good long term control strategy.

 Finally, exclusion can be used after there is clear evidence that galleries are not longer in use.
 Because of the nature of carpenter bees, it is best to seal inactive openings toward the later part of the spring season sometime in late May or early June because carpenter bees may deposit eggs within the galleries as summer approaches.
 Sealing the holes late may result in new openings appearing as the young hatch out later in the year or next year after over-wintering within the wood.

 Exclusion includes sealing the holes with wood putty or caulking and then painting or applying a polyurethane coating to the wood.
 Note that the coatings are merely deterrents so that one cannot be certain that bees will not attack the wood again.
-Where possible, wrapping wood with aluminum flashing is the best deterrent of all.
+Where possible, wrapping wood with aluminum flashing is a good deterrent.
 Plastic siding may be used to cover wood siding to prevent infestation by carpenter bees.
 Wood-like plastic boards may also be used in place of structural wood such as fascia to discourage damage from carpenter bees.

 Talk to us

 If we have not answered your questions about carpenter bees or if you have any questions about any pest species that you have concerns about, please contact us.
 We will try to answer your inquiry promptly.
 If you do not receive a reply, please let us know by resubmitting your letter.
 We get a huge amount of unsolicited mail and we may accidentally overlook your inquiry.
-You may write to us by clicking here, send a fax to 845-746-9018 or by calling us toll free number during our regular business hours, 8 am to 4 pm ET, weekdays at 800-433-1128.
+You may write to us by clicking here or by calling us toll free during our regular business hours, 8 am to 4 pm ET, weekdays at 800-433-1128 or 845-356-2837.